-Pocket pairs will diminish in value for this game as compared to regular Omaha or even significantly from hold ’em.
+Pocket pairs will diminish in value for this game as compared to regular Omaha.
+And even more significantly from Texas Hold'em.
 This is because there is an extra card being dealt to everyone’s hands.
-It's instead of the typical four cards in regular Omaha.
 They are still good cards, just not as potentially strong as they use to be in other games.

-You have to keep your eye on those pair of kings that are dealt to you.
-Being dealt three or four of a kind is one of the worst things you can have for this game because you can only use two of the five cards in the hole.
+You have to keep your eye on a pair of kings when they are dealt to you.
+Being dealt three or four of a kind is one of the worst things you can have in this game.
+That's because you can only use two of the five cards in the hole.

-For example, let’s say you have A, A, A, 4, 7 on one hand and K, K, 10, 8, 7 on the other hand.
-Comparing these two hands, you can see that the kings hand is better.
-This is because you personally have two kings, and the potential for two more could come up on the board.
+For example, let’s say you have A-A-A-4-7 on one hand and K-K-10-8-7 on the other hand.
+Comparing these two hands, you can see that the second one is better.
+This is because you personally have just two kings.
+There is therefore potential for two more could come up on the board.

 With the aces, you are now limited because you are holding three aces, but you can only use two.
 So there is only one ace left out there to make your hand better.
-This example could also be used for queens (in the place of the king hand), and those have the potential to beat the ace hand.
+This example could also be used for queens (in the place of the king hand) as those also have the potential to beat the ace hand.

 With the increasing number of draws and outs in this game, you honestly have no reason to bluff.
 When you see your opponent raising or betting, keep in mind what is on the table and what is in your hand.

-Odds are, multiple people are going to have good hands.
-Everyone at some point will be playing good enough hands to win the pot, so bluffing will ultimately be just a waste of time and money.
+Chances are, multiple people are going to have good hands.
+Everyone at some point will be playing good enough hands to win the pot, so bluffing would ultimately be little more than a waste of time and money.

-This game requires a little more attention to your chip count than other versions of poker.
-Since the pots are going to be won by very strong hands, it is easy for a player to play somewhat decent hands often and lose to better hands than you are used to seeing.
+This game requires a little more attention to your chip count than other poker variants.
+Because the pots are going to be won by very strong hands, it is easy for a player to play somewhat decent hands often and to lose to better hands than he is used to seeing.

 Limping along is potentially a bad bet as well since you are just throwing the minimum in to keep going.
-If you do not have a good hand and are not willing to bet it, then chances are you need to fold.
+If you do not have a good hand and are not willing to bet it, the chances are good that you probably need to fold.

-To a degree, yes, they are the same.
-The only difference here is the additional card to be dealt to everyone’s hands instead of four.
+To a great degree, yes, they are the same.
+The only difference here is that players each receive five hole cards instead of four.